Detection Rules

 Enter your organization's custom rules URL (provided by IT)

-Custom rules, including allow lists, can be done via Creating Detection Rules.
+Custom rules, including allow lists, can be created using Creating Detection Rules.

 High security environments: 6-12 hours